npm/npm-audit-report/README.md

 reporter:
   specify which output format you want to use (install, detail, json)

-severityThreshold:
-  specifies the severity threshold for reporting.
-Possible values include info, low, moderate, high, critical

-  example: If you specify high, then only vulnerabilities with high and critical would be displayed.

 withColor:
   true || false indicates if some report elements should use colors or not